 We may need to raise more money to continue the research and development necessary to bring our products to market and to establish marketing and additional manufacturing capabilities.
 We may seek additional funds through public and private stock offerings, government contracts and grants, arrangements with corporate collaborators, borrowings under lease lines of credit or other sources.
-We have on file a shelf registration statement, which was declared effective in March 2006, that allows us to raise up to \$70 million from the sale of common or preferred stock.
-We also have on file a shelf registration statement, which was declared effective in December 2003, that allows us to raise up to an additional \$8.8 million from the sale of common or preferred stock.
+We have on file two effective shelf registration statements that in the aggregate allow us to raise up to an additional \$111.6 million from the sale of common or preferred stock.
 However, we may not be able to raise additional funds on favorable terms, or at all.